 Bananas are the bright yellow fruits that you can find in your grocery store any time of the year.
 Americans love bananas.
 According to the Centers for Disease and Control and Prevention, bananas are the most popular fresh fruit sold in the United States.
-They're not too expensive, they're easy to keep fresh, and they're also easy to serve - just peel one and eat it.
+They're not too expensive, and they're easy to keep fresh.
+They're also easy to serve - just peel one and eat it.

 Types of Bananas

-The Cavendish is the most common variety of banana.
-It's the typical yellow fruit you find in the fresh produce section.
+The Cavendish is the most common variety of banana -- the one you find in the fresh produce section.
 Small Finger Bananas and red bananas are also available at certain times of the year.
 You may also find plantains, which are similar in appearance to bananas, but they are starchy and not as sweet as Cavendish bananas.
 Frozen and dehydrated banana slices are also available.

 Selecting and Storing Bananas